regidf12/Vedmenko_telegram_bot/README.md

     if __name__ == '__main__':
         executor.start_polling(dp, loop=loop)

-All other features are pretty standard.
+All other features are pretty standard